Assisted Outpatient Treatment (AOT) is also known as Laura’s Law (AB1421).

-An individual may be eligible for AOT if they are a resident of Marin County and per the law, meet all of the following criteria:
+An individual may be eligible for AOT if they are a resident of Marin County and meet all of the following criteria:

-- Unlikely to survive safely in the community without supervision, per clinical determination;
+- Determined by a clinician to be unlikely to survive safely in the community without supervision

-- Been offered an opportunity to participate in treatment and continues to fail to engage in treatment;
+- Offers to participate in treatment have been made and declined, with continued failure to engage in services

-- Participation in AOT would be the least restrictive placement needed to ensure the person's recovery and stability;
+- Participation in AOT would be the least restrictive placement needed to ensure recovery and stability

-- In need of AOT in order to prevent a relapse or deterioration that would be likely to result in grave disability or serious harm to himself or herself, or to others; and
+- AOT would prevent a relapse or deterioration that would be likely to result in grave disability or serious harm to themselves or others

 - Likely to benefit from AOT